-We illustrate our approach on numerous examples with rich visual detail created from preannotated images, shown in Sect.
-8, appendix and the accompanying video.
+We illustrate our approach on numerous examples with rich visual detail created from pre-annotated images, shown in Sect.
+7, additional material and the accompanying video.

-2 Previous work
+2. Previous work

-Texture synthesis from an example image is a problem that has attracted much interest over the past two decades.
-A comprehensive review can be found in [WLKT09].
-Our work is most closely related to guided texture synthesis [Ash01, HJO+01].
-In particular, in [HJO+01] the idea of texture-by-numbers is introduced.
+Texture synthesis from an example image has attracted much interest over the past two decades (see survey in [WLKT09]).
+Our work is most closely related to guided texture synthesis [Ash01, HJO01].
+In particular, in [HJO01] the idea of texture-by-numbers is introduced.
 The input to the system is a color image and a map segmenting its content through shades of basic RGB colors, called labels in the following.
 Given a guide - a new map using similar labels but a different layout - the algorithm synthesizes a new image with a corresponding layout.
 Synthesis is performed by matching square neighborhoods in a coarse to fine process.
 The similarity metric is an L_2 norm comparing both colors and labels.
 The algorithm produces impressive results on a variety of images.
 Global energy minimization methods have also been proposed, via graph-cut [Ash01] or dynamic programming [EF01], while still relying on L_2 norms on guides.

 Much of the visual richness of natural scenes stems from the complex boundary shapes as well as the texture itself.
 We thus introduce a guidance synthesis step, which allows the enrichment of boundaries from a rendered proxy geometry using details from a source image.
-Aspects of guidance synthesis can be found in $[ZZV^+03]$, where binary guidance maps are created.
-The more recent work of Rosenberger [RCOL09] focusses on ordered layers of textures and [RLC+06] on binary masks.
-Our guidance synthesis works with unordered multi-label guidance maps and is orders of magnitude faster than the synthesis times reported in [RCOL09].
+Aspects of guidance synthesis can be found in [ZZV03], where binary guidance maps are created.
+The more recent work of Rosenberger [RCOL09] focusses on ordered layers of textures and [RLC06] on binary masks.
+Our guidance synthesis works with unordered multi-label guidance maps and is orders of magnitude faster than the synthesis times of [RCOL09].

-The Deep Photo pipeline [KNC+08] uses such a texture-by-number approach to synthesize surface texture for regions that are occluded when backprojecting from photographs.
-However, this requires precisely registered images and knowledge of the 3D geometry.
-In our work we only know a labeling of the source image, without knowledge of its 3D geometry.
-The user is free to create novel 3D geometry for which no world-reference exists.
-In a recent technical report, CG2Real [PFA+09] renderings are enhanced with photos from large image collections.
-However, good initial CG renderings are required, and neither camera motion nor enhanced silhouettes are provided.
+The Deep Photo pipeline [KNC08] uses such a textureby-number approach to synthesize surface texture for regions that are occluded when backprojecting from photographs, but requires precisely registered images and knowledge of the 3D geometry.
+We only know a labeling of the source image, without knowledge of its 3D geometry, allowing the creation of novel 3D geometry without a real world-reference.
+In CG2Real [PFA09] renderings are enhanced with photos from large image collections.
+The difference with our approach is that neither camera motion nor enhanced silhouettes are provided.
+A detailed comparison is presented in the additional material.
 Ritter et al. [HRRG08] proposes temporally coherent zooming with unguided texture synthesis and multiple input images but no 3D information is used thus lacking parallax effects.

-For fast high-quality texture synthesis we rely on a parallel algorithm [LH05].
-This algorithm exploits coherence using only local information around each synthesized pixel during the neighborhood matching process (k-coherent candidates $[TZL^+02]$).
-Adapting such an algorithm for guided synthesis is non-trivial since the guide disables the local search approach, and has not been attempted before.
+For fast high-quality texture synthesis we rely on a parallel algorithm [LH05], which exploits spatial coherence using only local information around each synthesized pixel during the neighborhood matching process (k-coherent candidates [TZL02]).
+The algorithm proceeds in a coarse-to-fine fashion, by iteratively refining the solution of the synthesis.
+The refinement works by selecting among precomputed kcandidate neighborhoods of each pixel of the input texture for the one best matching the neighborhood of the current pixel.
+Adapting such an algorithm for guided synthesis is non-trivial since the guide precludes a local search approach, and has not been attempted before.

-Reprojection plays a key role in ensuring temporal coherence for our approach.
-Reprojection approaches try to reuse expensive-to-generate pixels available in previous frames by reprojecting them in the current view, thus avoiding the expensive generation step.
-Such techniques have been used extensively in image-based rendering (e.g., [CW93]), ray-tracing (e.g., [AH95]) and in interactive rendering approaches (e.g., [WDP99] or more recently [SW08]).
-In our case, the expensive process to generate a pixel is texture synthesis; we use reprojection to limit the number of pixels resynthesized at a given frame.
+Reprojection is important to ensure temporal coherence in our approach.
+Previous reprojection approaches reuse expensive-to-generate pixels of previous frames by reprojecting them in the current view, thus avoiding expensive generation.
+Such techniques have been used in image-based rendering (e.g., [CW93]), ray-tracing (e.g., [AH95]) and in interactive rendering (e.g., [WDP99], [SW08]).
+In our case, the expensive process per pixel is texture synthesis; we use reprojection to limit the number of pixels resynthesized at a given frame.

-3 Input and Preprocessing
+3. Input and Preprocessing